splunk-soar-connectors/whois/release_notes/unreleased.md

 **Unreleased**
-* Patch - Handled the case when returned Registrar-server is a URL instead of Domain Name [PAPP-33918]
+* Handled the case when the received Registrar-server is a URL instead of a Domain-name [PAPP-33918]